GRRs2n/IT-CS-Portfolio/README.md

 ## About Me

-I'm pursuing degrees in IT and Cybersecurity with the goal of becoming a security-minded IT specialist.
+I'm pursuing my Bachelor's degree in IT and hold a Bachelor's in Cybersecurity with the goal of becoming a security-minded IT/Cybersecurity specialist.
 My work focuses on deploying and securing real-world systems, automating routine tasks, and following best practices in hardening and incident response.

 ## Top Projects